 SKI in the morning, so, which SKI school?

-Well there is no shortage of SKI schools to choose from, but, we have been to the Black Forest three times and each time we have chosen Thoma.
+Well, there is no shortage of SKI schools to choose from, but, we have been to the Black Forest three times and each time we have chosen Thoma.
 Why?
 Perhaps it’s because we are creatures of habit or perhaps it’s because each time they have provided an easy and great service!
-And lets just say for an ‘old dog’ trying to learn ‘new tricks’ those things are vital!
+And let’s just say for an ‘old dog’ trying to learn ‘new tricks’ those things are vital!

-Like I mentioned we’ve just been back for our third visit and I finally feel like skiing without fear and terror is actually on the cards!
+As I mentioned we’ve just been back for our third visit and I finally feel like skiing without fear and terror is actually on the cards!
 And the idea of heading head first down a hill isn’t completely against every fibre in my being anymore.
-The instructors are incredibly varied in their teaching approaches, which I find is incredibly helpful because I learnt something new with each one.
+The instructors are incredibly varied in their teaching approaches, which I find incredibly helpful because I learned something new with each one.
 Meaning that sometimes I needed more instruction and other times I just needed to be taken further up the hill and told to just give it a go!
 However, having said all that, one thing that never wavered was how kind and patient they all were!

 ADVENTURE in the afternoons

 There is an absolute plethora of things to do in and around Feldberg in the Black Forest.
 And thank goodness for that because I was nowhere near ready to ski all day and on our first two visits neither were my boys!
-So, I decided to find other activities for the afternoons and get us home early evening ready to collapse straight into bed for a good nights sleep!
+So, I decided to find other activities for the afternoons and get us home early in the evening ready to collapse straight into bed for a good night’s sleep!

 The Lakes – Titisee and Schlusee